-Home Youth Leaders Articles for Youth Leaders Why God’s Word Matters: 3 Reasons Teens Need to Read the Bible
+Home Youth Leaders Articles for Youth Leaders God’s Word Matters: 3 Reasons Why Teens Need to Read the Bible

-Why God’s Word Matters: 3 Reasons Teens Need to Read the Bible
+God’s Word Matters: 3 Reasons Why Teens Need to Read the Bible

-Remind teenagers why God’s word matters by reviewing these basics.
+Remind teenagers why God’s Word matters by reviewing these basics.

 Why God’s Word Matters

-1. God’s Word is Truth
+1. God’s Word Is True

 Every word of God is flawless; he is a shield to those who take refuge in him (Proverbs 30:5, NIV)

 The Bible is perfect and true.
 It’s an amazing book!
 And when you read it, you realize it’s not an ordinary book.
-It really is the inspired word of God.
+It is the inspired word of God.

 The grass withers and the flowers fall, but the word of our God endures forever (Isaiah 40:8, NIV)

-2. God’s Word is Trustworthy
+2. God’s Word Is Trustworthy

 Many events and places recorded in the Bible are historical.
 As researchers continue to find more archeological evidence, the places named in the Bible are true.
 The people named in the Bible existed too.